-In order to qualify for the diploma, all full-time students who are bona fide final year students (i.e. students who will complete their diploma programme at the end of the third year) will be required to undertake a period of 6 months experiential learning in an approved industrial/commercial organisation.
+In order to qualify for the diploma, all full-time students who are bona fide final year students (i.e. students who will complete their diploma programme at the end of the third year) will be required to undertake a period of 14 weeks experiential learning in an approved industrial/commercial organisation.
+The student is required to complete a number of assessments during their work integrated learning period.